 - Doubt as to collectibility — This is the most common type of offer in compromise.
-To qualify, you must convince the IRS that you will never be able to pay the tax debt in full.
+To qualify, you must convince the IRS that you will never be able to pay the taxes owed in full.

-- Doubt as to liability — This is where the IRS reduces your tax debt because there is a doubt that you owe the assessed amount.
+- Doubt as to liability — This is where the IRS reduces your taxes owed because there is a doubt that you owe the assessed amount.

 - Effective Tax Administration — This applies in cases where you would suffer financial hardship if you paid the full tax bill.
 Generally, only disabled people and elders qualify for this option.